 Stock Image From Unsplash

-There are principles for capturing people’s attention online with images.
+There are principles for capturing people’s attention online with social media images.

 “We’re living at a time when attention is the new currency.
 Those who insert themselves into as many channels as possible look set to capture the most value. ” said Pete Cashmore, Founder of mashable.com.

 Pete has a great point.
 But it is better to focus on fewer channels and get them right than spread yourself too thin and do nothing well.
-Whatever social platforms you choose to focus on, here are some tips to make the most of your graphics and posts…
+Whatever social platforms you choose to focus on, here are some tips to make the most of your social media images, graphics and posts…

 When you have a consistent look and feel to your images, viewers begin to recognize your brand in their feeds.
 If you continually put out great content, they will not only recognize your branded images but will also want to click them to learn or read more.